Use the analysis-aliws plug-in

 -

-Add OSS File: Enter the Bucket Name and File Name, and then click Add.
+Add OSS File: Enter the Bucket name and Object name, and then click Add.

 Make sure that the bucket that you specify resides in the same region as the Elasticsearch cluster.
 If the content of the dictionary that is stored in Object Storage Service (OSS) changes, you must upload the dictionary file again.

-NoteThe analysis-aliws plug-in supports only one dictionary file.
-To update the file, click the X icon next to the aliws_ext_dict.txt file to delete it, and then upload a new file.
+Noteanalysis-aliws allows you to upload only one dictionary file.
+If you want to update the dictionary file, you can click x next to the dictionary file name aliws_ext_dict.txt to delete the dictionary file.
+Then, upload a new dictionary file.

 -